Context

 Our West and Central Africa Regional Centre provides trainings that are contextualised to the crises affecting specific countries.
 Trainings include:

-- Emergency Response Team (ERT) training in Burkina Faso and Niger Training
+• Emergency Response Team (ERT) training

 This is the beginning of a new career for me.
 The program helps me look forward and move forward.
 Until now I was working in development context, now I know I can work in emergencies.”